 Follow IBISWorld on Twitter: https://twitter.com/#!/IBISWorld

 IBISWorld industry Report Key Topics

-The Dental Insurance industry underwrites (i.e. assuming the risk and assigning premiums) dental insurance policies.
-Dental insurance helps cover the costs of dental care, ranging from basic preventative coverage to major dental work, depending on the type and scope of insurance plan.
+This industry underwrites (i.e. assuming the risk and assigning premiums) dental insurance policies.
+Dental insurance helps to cover the costs of dental care, ranging from basic preventative coverage to major dental work, depending on the type and scope of insurance plan.
 Orthodontics coverage may be included in dental insurance plans, but reinsurance of dental policies is not included in this industry.

 Key External Drivers

 Globalization & Trade